Truly 100% Wild-Harvested Canadian Reishi mushroom (Ganoderma Lucidum - Fruiting Body)

 What are the benefits of Wild Reishi?

-Wild Reishi comprises of around 400 different biologically active constituents which have been proven to have several therapeutic properties to control various diseases.
+Wild Reishi comprises of around 400 different biologically active constituents which have been proved to have several therapeutic properties to control various diseases.

 Broad spectrum of its pharmacological actions have been established which include immunomodulation, radioprotective, anticancer, antidiabetic, antioxidant, antiatherosclerotic, antifibrotic, chemopreventive, antitumor, anticancer drug toxicity prevention, analgesic, anti inflammatory, antinociceptive, antimicrobial, hypolipidemic, hepatoprotective, antiandrogenic, antiangiogenic, antiherpetic, antiarthritic, antiosteoporotic, antiaging, antiallergenic, antiulcer properties and estrogenic activity.